Residential Solar FAQs

 Many types of residential buildings can benefit from solar power systems.

 There are, however, very important factors to consider.
 Items such as roof size and condition, sun exposure, and your home’s energy requirements are just a few examples.
-Ross Solar can work with you to determine if your home is a good candidate for solar power.
+Con Edison Solutions can work with you to determine if your home is a good candidate for solar power.